How to Create a Budget for Kids & Teens

 So whether you’re teaching a preschooler how to budget by encouraging them to plop a quarter in a piggy bank, or assuring your teenager—yet again—that an Xbox is a want and not a need, the basics of creating a budget (and then managing it) remain largely the same.

-Read on to learn why budgeting is important and how to start a budget, and discover some cool tools that can make budgeting for tweens and teens easier.
+Read on to learn why budgeting is important and how to start a budget, and discover some cool tools that can make budgeting for teens easier.

 - A budget helps teens and kids plan for how they want to spend their money.